ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 # Designing modern data access layers in Swift

 During the process of building our applications, we are often faced with the need of persisting and querying model objects  in some form of store.
-The store can be a remote server, a local CoreData or Realm database, a set of files, or even a PostgreSQL or MySQL database (if the models are shared between the server and client code).
+The store can be a remote server, a local CoreData database, a set of files, or even a PostgreSQL or MySQL database (if the models are shared between the server and client code).
 It is also not uncommon to have to manage a combination of 2 or more stores (e.g. saving to a remote server and to CoreData at the same time and retrieving from CoreData when there is no internet connectivity).

-In this article, we'll explore how using Swift features such as [protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html), [generics](https://docs.swift.org/swift-book/LanguageGuide/Generics.html), [enumerations](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html), and [key paths](https://developer.apple.com/documentation/swift/keypath), we can build expressive, type-safe and testable data access layers.
+In this article, we'll explore how using Swift features such as [protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html), [generics](https://docs.swift.org/swift-book/LanguageGuide/Generics.html), [enumerations](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html), and [key paths](https://github.com/apple/swift-evolution/blob/master/proposals/0161-key-paths.md), we can build expressive, type-safe and testable data access layers.

 ## Abstracting the Store